JoeWebDev70/JoeWebDev70/README.md

 ## <h2 align="center">About</h2>
 <br>

+- 🎯 I'm currently looking for professional opportunities.

-- 🌱 I'm currently training to become a web developer with Onlineformapro in Lure (70). <br>
+- 🌱 I've just finished my training for the professional title of web and mobile web developer with Onlineformapro in Lure (70). <br>
       This training prepares me to work on both front and back ends.

-- 🎯 Once I've obtained this level 5 professional qualification, I'd like to specialize in back-end development.

 <br>
 <div>